What does the Camden story mean to you?

 I feel that the themes of History Week 2020 provide a convenient way to wrap up all of this.

-The History Council of NSW has recast this in its Value of History Statement and its component parts and they are: identity; engaged citizens; strong communities; economic development; critical skills, leadership, and legacy.
+The History Council of NSW has recast this in its Value of History Statement and its components: identity; engaged citizens; strong communities; economic development; critical skills, leadership, and legacy.

 Just taking one of these component parts is an interesting exercise to ask a question.